-Mineralization at Gryphon is dominated by uraninite/pitchblende, with very minor coffinite and trace carnotite, uranophane, and brannerite.
 Gangue mineralogy is dominated by alteration clays (illite, kaolinite, chlorite), dravite and hematite with minor relict quartz, biotite, graphite, zircon, and ilmenite.
-Only trace concentrations of pyrs are noted comprising galena, chalcopyrite, and pyrite.
+Only trace concentrations of sulphides are noted comprising galena, chalcopyrite, and pyrite.
+Notable concentrations of molybdenum and lithium are also noted within and around the mineralization, represented visually as lepidolite and molybdenite respectively.

-Average trace metal concentrations for Gryphon assay samples greater than $0.2\% U_3O_8$ are as follows: 107 ppm Ni, 62 ppm Co, 30 ppm As, 18 ppm Zn, 14 ppm Ag, 301 ppm Cu, and 3,525 ppm Pb.
-These concentrations are lower than those recorded for the Phoenix deposit.
+Average trace metal concentrations for Gryphon assay samples greater than $0.2\% U_3O_8$ are as follows: 107 ppm Ni, 62 ppm Co, 30 ppm As, 18 ppm Zn, 14 ppm Ag, 301 ppm Cu, 3,525 ppm Pb, 498 ppm Mo and 13 ppm Se.
+These concentrations are typically lower than those recorded for the Phoenix deposit.